Egyptian court sentences 3 Al Jazeera journalists to prison

 In June, the New York-based Committee to Protect Journalists said Egypt was holding at least 18 journalists behind bars, the highest number since record-keeping began in 1990.
 They were being held on the pretext of national security to crack down on media freedoms, it said.

-Egypt says it has launched a security crackdown in order to eradicate Islamist militant “terrorists” and deliver stability.
+Egypt says it has launched a security crackdown to eradicate Islamist militant “terrorists” and deliver stability.

 Speaking after the verdict, the British ambassador to Egypt, John Casson, said the country’s stability should not be built on a “shaky foundation which deprives people of their rights and undermines the freedom of the press and freedom of expression.”

-Additional reporting by Omar Fahmy in Cairo and David Ljunggren in Ottawa; Writing by Michael Georgy and Ahmed Aboulenein; Editing by Mark Heinrich
+Additional reporting by Omar Fahmy in Cairo, David Ljunggren in Ottawa and Eric Beech in Washington; Writing by Michael Georgy and Ahmed Aboulenein; Editing by Mark Heinrich and Steve Orlofsky